 The Centre for U and AMAZE have formed a strategic partnership to increase awareness of autism and provide ETU members and their families access to educational support services.

 Amaze is a charity, non-profit organisation and the peak body for autistic people and their families in Victoria.
-It commenced operations in 1967 (as the Victorian Autistic Children’s and Adults Association), formed by a group of parents struggling to find resources.

 The year-long partnership between the ETU, the Centre for U, and The Fathering Project will support ETU members in their fathering journey.
 Members will have access to workshops, fathering resources full of strategies and tips and establishing an ETU Dad’s Group for fathers to connect.